Freeseer/freeseer/source/record.rst

 Hosting the Videos
 ------------------
-FOSSLC.org can host your videos for free if the talks are open source related.
+The Free and Open Source Software Learning Centre (FOSSLC) can host your videos for free if the talks are open source related.
-We promote them on the site and host them on YouTube.
+We promote them on `fosslc.org <http://fosslc.org>`_ and host them on YouTube.
 We get quite a few hits on our website from various communities.
+If you decide to use the services of FOSSLC, please email fosslc@gmail.com.

 Of course, you can always use your own hosting solution.

+.. todo:: when a new laptop is plugged in like when speakers are  changing between talks.
+The first time you press record
+          sometimes vga2usb sends you a jumbled signal.
+          Strangely stopping and starting the recording
+          fixes it.
+Like the resolution is off or you don't see any useful signal just noise.
+          I think restarting the recording forces it to redetect the resolution properly.